syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 #### Case sensitive filtering

 The case sensitive filtering can be enabled for the column by using the casing icon available in the advanced filter UI.
+This is available only for `TextFilters` filter view.
 If the icon is active, the filtering will be applied with the case sensitive with the filter text.
 The case sensitive icon will be shown only to the string type columns.

 ![Flutter datagrid shows the case sensitive icon](images/filtering/flutter-datagrid-casesensitive-filtering.png)